ombhd/my_tools_installer/README.md

 ## What's this script doing ?

  -  It installs brew in goinfre.
- -  It installs valgrind and htop commands.
+ -  It installs valgrind and htop commands with brew.

 ## How to run ?
   1.  `./my_tools_installer.sh`
+  2. Make your confirmations.
-  2. Enjoy!
+  3. Enjoy!